xlladdins/xll/docs/Excel4Macros/CHART.WIZARD.md

 Plot\_by    is the number 1 or 2 and specifies whether the data for each data series is in rows or columns.
 1 specifies rows; 2 specifies columns.
-If plot\_by is omitted, Microsoft Excel uses the appropriate value for the chart you\'re creating.
+If plot\_by is omitted, Microsoft Excel uses the appropriate value for the chart you're creating.

 Categories    is the number 1 or 2 and specifies whether the first row or column contains a list of x-axis labels, or data for the first data series.
 1 specifies x-axis labels; 2 specifies the first data series.
-If categories is omitted, Microsoft Excel uses the appropriate value for the chart you\'re creating.
+If categories is omitted, Microsoft Excel uses the appropriate value for the chart you're creating.
 If number\_cats is specified, this argument is ignored.

 Ser\_titles    is the number 1 or 2 and specifies whether the first column or row contains series titles, or data for the first data point in each series.
 1 specifies series titles; 2 specifies the first data point.
-If ser\_titles is omitted, Microsoft Excel uses the appropriate value for the chart you\'re creating.
+If ser\_titles is omitted, Microsoft Excel uses the appropriate value for the chart you're creating.
 If number\_titles is specified, this argument is ignored.

 Legend    is the number 1 or 2 and specifies whether to include a